FREQUENTLY ASKED QUESTIONS

 Our advice on all property taxes and charges is to contact your solicitor/estate agent or regional Revenue Commissioners office to get a full outline of what you may be liable to pay.

-Are there restrictions on driving in Ireland on a non-Irish licence?
+Are there restrictions on driving in Ireland on a EU/EEA drivers’ licence?

 I will be moving from a non EU/EEA member State.
 Will I have to re-sit my driving test when I come to Ireland?

-If you hold a national driving licence or international driving permit from a country outside of the EU, you can drive in Ireland for the duration of a temporary visit (a visit not exceeding 12 months).
+If you hold a national driving licence or international driving permit from a country outside of the EU that is not one of the Recognised States, you can only drive in Ireland for the duration of a temporary visit (a visit not exceeding 12 months).
 If you intend to stay in Ireland for more than 12 months, you will have to apply for an Irish driving licence – this will include passing a theory and driving test.

 What is the procedure involved in applying for an Irish Driver’s licence?